Geometry of the Discriminant Surface for Quadratic Forms: Preliminary notions about orbit

 {\bf Proof}.
 The statements (1), (2) and (3) are known and evident.

-Let us prove (4).
-Let the searched permutation on the main diagonal is presented by an orthogonal operator $g$. $D$ has at least two equal elements on the main diagonal.
-Hence, the permutational operator $g_2$ for the corresponding basis vector pair has determinant \ $-1$.
-Therefore, either $g$ belongs to $SO(n)$ or the composition \ $g \cdot g_2$ \ belongs to $SO(n)$ and its change brings $D$ to a diagonal-ordered form.
+\underbar{Proving (4)} \ $D$ has at least two equal elements on the main diagonal, let them correspond to the basis vectors $u$ and $v$ respectively.
+Then the operator $g_2$ which transposes $u$ and $v$ and is identical on the rest of the basis, has determinant -1. \ Some permutation $\sigma$ on the basis brings the main diagonal to an {\it ordered diagonal} (definition (Basic) in Section \ref{sec-prelim}) and is represented by some operator $g \in O(n)$.
+If $\sigma$ is even, then $g$ satisfies the requirement of the point (4).
+Otherwise, the composition \ $g \ g_2$ \ belongs to $\SO(n)$, and its change brings $D$ to a diagonal-ordered form. \ \ {\it The point (4) is proved}.

-Let us prove the statements (5) and (6). \ The change action preserves the coefficients of the characteristic polynomial.
-Hence, it remains only to prove the second part of the statement (5).
-Let $A$ and $B$ have the same eigenvalue multi-set.
-By Theorem DO and its additional lemma, $A$ and $B$ are diagonalized by some changes from $SO(n)$.
-By the statement (4), they are brought further to a diagonal-ordered matrices.
-As these diagonal-ordered matrices represent the same multi-set, they are equal. \
+\underbar{Proving (5) and (6)}. \ The change action preserves the coefficients of the characteristic polynomial, so, it preserves the spectrum. \ Let us prove the reverse part of the statement (5).
+Let $A$ and $B$ have the same spectrum.
+By Theorem DO, $A$ and $B$ are diagonalized by some changes from $\SO(n)$.
+By the statement (4), they are brought further to diagonal-ordered matrices.
+As these diagonal-ordered matrices represent the same multi-set, they are equal. \ {\it And this also proves the statement} (6).